ThomasLengeling/KinectPV2/README.md

 ---

-To build the library form source, the repository [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)
+To build the library from source, use this repository [KinectPV2_BuildLibs](https://github.com/ThomasLengeling/KinectPV2_BuildLibs)

 #### Todo